AdamSajewicz/AdamSajewicz.github.io/_pages/about.md

 <!--more-->
 Then I was in a team building the Automated tests suite for an enterprise system.
 Throughout that time I mastered the creation of automated tests using **Java** and **Selenium Framework**.
 There I played a key role in enhancing the framework by usage of the **REST-Assured** approach to the test case's setup.
 <!--more-->
 The next period in my career war the middleware integration platform.
-This was the a great time.
+This was a great time.
 I tested **microservices** and led the integration with LinkedIn Recruiter API.
 What is more, I have gained significant experience in **CI/CD** of these microservices including deployment onto **AWS cloud**.
 I also played the **Scrum Master** role in the development team.
 <!--more-->
 In my current position I am the QA Engineer who is driving all the Selenium tests in a mid-scale project, at the same time leading a key role as a manual tester before new releases.
 <!--more-->